Tayum Church: History

 The church of Tayum, unlike the majority of Spanish-era churches in the country, was founded and built by Secular priests to Christianize the indigenous Tinguians in the region during the 19th century.
 Other examples of churches erected by the Secular priests in the Philippines during the above-mentioned era are the Manila Cathedral, Quiapo Church and the San Juan de Dios Church.

 Tayum became a visita of Bangued when the Augustinian missionary Fr.
 Juan de Pareja, OSA founded a number of pueblos in 1626.
 Later that same year, Fr. de Pareja founded Tayum as an independent mission station.
 Tayum was established as an independent parish in 1803, under the Diocese of Nueva Segovia (Vigan).

-On July 27, 2022, the church was damaged by the 7.0 magnitude earthquake that hit parts of Luzon.